-Legacies of the European Capital of Culture 10 Years On
+Legacies of Liverpool as European Capital of Culture 10 Years On

 Impacts 18 is a longitudinal research programme dedicated to capturing the long-term effects of hosting the European Capital of Culture title on the city of Liverpool.